Timeline Overview

 The following expenses will be invoiced to the institution upon completion of the onsite evaluation:

 • $700.00 daily honorarium per assessor will be charged.
 Most onsite visits are completed in one day and require two assessors.
-However, some programs may require additional assessors or time, resulting in additional charges.

 • Travel expenses include actual airfare, car rental fees, fuel charges, personal vehicle mileage, baggage fees, airport parking, and transportation to and from the airport.